sourceincite/sourceincite.github.io/training.md

 CP 11510 Ciudad de México.
 ```

 <p class="cn" markdown="1">You can use [Google Maps](https://www.google.com/maps/place/The+Room+Polanco+-+El+lugar+de+tus+eventos/@19.436942,-99.20973,16z/data=!4m5!3m4!1s0x0:0xf355886c37a4fd72!8m2!3d19.4369424!4d-99.2097305?hl=en-US) for the exact location of the venue.
-When coming via an uber or taxi, just state you would like to go to **Avenida Homero numero un mil siete centos trenta en polcano, se llama The Room**.
-Don't worry if you dont speak a little spanish, the hotel concierges all speak english.</p>
+When coming via an Uber or taxi, just state you would like to go to **Avenida Homero numero un mil siete centos trenta en polcano, se llama The Room**.
+Don't worry if you don't speak a little Spanish, the hotel concierges all speak English.</p>

 #### <a name="hotel"></a> Hotels and Accomodation

-<p class="cn" markdown="1">The two hotels we recommend are approximately 10 minute’s drive with an uber or taxi.
+<p class="cn" markdown="1">The two hotels we recommend are approximately 10 minute’s drive with an Uber or taxi.
 The cost of ride to and from the venue should be approximately $5 USD.
 Walking is possible, but it will take approximately 25 - 30 minutes.</p>

 <div class="cn" markdown="1">
 - [The W Hotel](https://www.marriott.com/reservation/rateListMenu.mi?defaultTab=prepay)